 Docker is one popular technology amongst people working on containers.
-And why not considering the advantages it offers when it comes to portability, isolation, standardization, and choices for programming frameworks.
+And why not, considering the advantages it offers when it comes to portability, isolation, standardization, and choices for programming frameworks?
 These features make Docker a perfect tool to play around for developers and help clients.
-In this blog, I am talking about how we, at Opcito, help our clients to set up a development environment using Docker and Docker Compose.
+In this blog, I am talking about how we at Opcito help our clients to set up a development environment using Docker and Docker Compose.
 In this particular case, the application used by the client has more than 20 microservices that continuously analyze real-time and historical data.
 The ever-growing data and analytical operations resulted in some challenges for the development and operations teams.
 It was difficult for a new developer to start any microservice because of the configurational changes needed on their local setup to start working on any of the services.
 Interdependency between multiple microservices and programs was making it difficult to test every configuration, which was raising questions on the overall application stability.
-And in a scenario where the customer wants to work with multiple services on the local system simultaneously, the interdependence was creating a problem.
+And in a scenario where the customer wants to work with multiple services on the local system simultaneously, interdependence was creating a problem.

 So, how do you solve this puzzle with Docker?

 As a developer, you are always looking to minimize the differences between your development environment and production environment.
 So, in this particular case, Docker helps you to set up the local environment the same as the production environment, and that too without any hassle.
 With virtualization, you can deploy a Docker container with everything up and running within a few minutes.
 Containers have the ability to run in an isolated environment and within their own network without being dependent on any other service.
 You don’t need to install any other service or any dependency for your environment on your machine.
 All you need is Docker, e.g., want to run some Ruby script but don’t have Ruby installed, no worries, pull a Docker Image of Ruby and up the container.
 Development is too easy with Docker.
 Just build the code, deploy it into the server, push the image to the registry, and pull the same image in the production environment.